What Is The Coronavirus? Prevention of Novel Coronavirus FAQ

 Should I wear a face mask when I go out in public?

-The CDC recommends wearing a face mask in public when other social distancing measures are difficult to maintain (e.g., at grocery stores and on the MRT) especially in areas with significant potential for community-based transmission of the coronavirus.
-The purpose of wearing a face mask in public is to slow the spread of the virus and help people who may have the virus and do not know it from transmitting it to others.
+The CDC recommends wearing a face mask in public when other social distancing measures are difficult to maintain (e.g., at grocery stores and on the MRT), especially in areas with significant potential for community-based transmission of the coronavirus.
+The purpose of wearing a face mask in public is to slow the spread of the virus and prevent asymptomatic carriers of the virus (i.e., people who may have the virus and do not know it) from transmitting it to others.

-Am I at risk for serious complications for COVID-19 if I smoke cigarettes?
+Am I at risk for serious complications of COVID-19 if I smoke cigarettes?

 Smoking cigarettes can leave you more vulnerable to respiratory illnesses, such as COVID-19.
-For example, smoking is known to cause lung disease and people with underlying lung problems may have increased risk for serious complications from COVID-19, a disease that primarily attacks the lungs.
+For example, smoking is known to cause lung disease and people with underlying lung problems may be at increased risk for serious complications from COVID-19, a disease that primarily attacks the lungs.

 Which countries and territories are classified as affected areas that will require me to undergo 14-day home quarantine?